sdgilley/content-maintenance/docs/code-snippets.md

 ## Weekly tasks - update files

+On a weekly basis, update the files that make the scripts work correctly.
+And update articles that have recent code changes.

-### Search code for updates
+### Search docs for updates

-Keep the appropriate files up to date with the find-snippets script.
+Use the find-snippets script to find all the docs that reference code repos.

 1. Run this script (takes approximately 10-12 minutes for the current three code repos):